tothanhdat2006/tothanhdat2006/README.md

 My fullname is Tô Thành Đạt, or you can call me by my nickname Datto.

-I am a freshman at VNUHCM - University of Science, a top-ranked university in Southern Vietnam.
+I am a sophomore at VNUHCM - University of Science, a high-ranked university in Southern Vietnam.

 ## What I am interested in

-I am interested in Computer Vision and Deep Learning.
+I am interested in Computer Vision, Deep Learning and Autonomous Vehicles (AVs).

 My current research focuses on:
 - Vision Language Models (VLMs)
-- Applied VLMs
+- Applied VLMs, Vision Language Action (VLA)

 ## Current Goals